Healthcare data visualization plays a crucial role in saving lives.

 How can data visualization improve healthcare decision-making?

-Data visualization helps healthcare stakeholders track their progress as they work toward medical interventions.
+Data visualization plays a pivotal role in the realm of critical healthcare and helps healthcare stakeholders track their progress as they work toward medical interventions.
 Critical decision-making relies on data that can be visualized and processed.

 Data visualization influences healthcare decisions, such as: